 We operate 22 Goodwill locations in three states and their profits are used to support our programs.

 Many people think Goodwill stores exist only to sell used items for low prices to people who are on limited incomes.
 While we are happy we can provide affordable goods, that is not our mission.
-Our stores exist to support our mission to create opportunities that change lives for the nearly 20,000 lives we touch through services and outreach.
+Our stores exist to support our mission to create opportunities that change lives for 14,912 lives we touch through services and outreach.

-Easterseals-Goodwill provides 44 different programs offering employment and job training; community integration and housing for adults with intellectual disabilities; children’s therapy; and health-related services for adults and seniors in 44 locations across Montana, Idaho, Wyoming and Utah.
-You can read personal stories of some of the people whose lives have been transformed through Easterseals-Goodwill programs in our 2019 Annual Report.
+Easterseals-Goodwill provides 43 different programs offering employment and job training; community integration and housing for adults with intellectual disabilities; children’s therapy; and health-related services for adults and seniors in 56 locations across Montana, Idaho, Wyoming and Utah.
+You can read more in our 2020 Annual Report.

 Our President and CEO is Michelle Belknap.